-The EC said that the approval of this Euratom funding a few days before the permanent closure of Chernobyl gives a clear signal of the Commission's commitment to nuclear safety.
+This was done to give a clear signal of the Commission's commitment to nuclear safety.
 The computers at the site were looted or damaged, but the actual nuclear equipment at the decommissioned plant was not affected.
 The Ukrainian military launched drone strikes against Russian forces stationed at the Zaporizhzhia nuclear power plant.
-Ukraine said the new Russian bombardments damaged three radiation sensors and injured a worker at the Zaporizhia power plant, in the second impact in consecutive days on Europe's largest nuclear facility.
+Ukraine reported that three radiation sensors were damaged and a worker was injured at the Zaporizhia power plant due to new Russian bombardments over two consecutive days at Europe's largest nuclear facility.

-Nuclear fuel produced from these Ukrainian components by TVEL in Russia is sent to nuclear power plants in Ukraine.
-It is intended for research in nuclear physics, as well as for the production of isotopes, in particular for nuclear medicine.
+Nuclear fuel produced from Ukrainian components by TVEL in Russia is sent to nuclear power plants in Ukraine.
+It is intended for research in nuclear physics, as well as for the production of isotopes, particularly for nuclear medicine.